Japan's rich culture and diverse natural environment combine to offer everything you need to recharge your batteries

 Onsen have a relaxing effect on body and mind.
 They are purported to have a wide variety of beneficial health effects on users, including reducing muscle pain and cleansing the skin.
-These benefits are partly due to the hot temperature, which helps to ease stress, and also due to the water's mineral content.
+These benefits are partly due to the thermal effects of hot springs, which helps to ease stress, and also due to the water's mineral content.

-For the best onsen experience, it's hard to beat a ryokan.
-These traditional Japanese inns have hot spring baths on site so that visitors can enjoy the onsen alongside Japanese food and hospitality.
+For the best onsen experience, stay at a ryokan.
+Many traditional Japanese inns have hot spring baths on site so that visitors can enjoy the onsen alongside Japanese food and hospitality.

 Onsen traditionally require naked bathing , so baths are gender-segregated.
-Many ryokan also offer private onsen for individuals, couples or families.
+Many ryokans also offer private onsen for individuals, couples or families.
 Hot spring baths are not intended for washing, so use the nearby showers before you enter—but not afterward, or you'll wash away all the water's minerals.
-Then get ready for the best night of sleep you've ever had.
+Then get ready for a pleasant night's sleep.

 Mindfulness and meditation

 Meditation is a significant part of Zen Buddhism, which teaches that the practice is a way in which we can achieve self-enlightenment.
 Zazen, a type of Japanese meditation that translates as seated meditation, is the most common type of meditative practice within Zen Buddhism.
 It involves focusing on the breath as a way to calm the mind.

 Some temples in Japan offer meditation guidance and retreats in English.
 They'll teach you more about Zen Buddhism and zazen meditation techniques, while you experience life in a Buddhist temple.